markovicmmarko/beginner-mini-python-projects/README.md

 >> gitare - This project consists of a simple HTTP server written in Python using http.server module, managing a collection of guitars.
 The server responds to GET requests by displaying guitar information and allows adding new guitars via POST requests.
 The HTML file provides a form to submit guitar details.

 >> cookies - This Python code establishes a basic HTTP server handling user authentication and session management.
 It uses cookies for session tracking, authenticates users with username-password pairs stored in a file, and grants access to a webpage displaying a welcome message and event data upon successful login.

+>> quiz2 - This is the most basic quiz game which reads questions and answers from a CSV file.
+It prompts the user to play, compares their answers to the correct ones, and provides feedback.
+Case and whitespace are handled for accuracy.
+At the end, it calculates and displays the percentage of correct answers.